 - short stature

-During the first visit, the doctor will ask the patient a series of questions to diagnose the issue.
+During the first visit, the doctor will ask the patient a series of questions to help reach a diagnosis.

 These might cover:

 - family history of hormonal problems